What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 Ledum marsh shootsFS

-The dried leafy shoots of the wild evergreen shrub of the wild rosemary marsh harvested in August - September in the phase of fruit ripening and dried leafy shoots of the current year - Ledum palustre L., family. heather - Ericaceae.
+Collected in August–September during the fruit ripening phase and dried leafy shoots of the current year of the wild evergreen shrub bog rosemary – Ledum palustre L., fam. heather – Ericaceae.

 AUTHENTICITY